 - If you want to clear the UPSC in the first attempt, make it your priority to clear the Prelims the first time itself.

-Let us now explore practical tips to clear CSE in your first attempt:
+Let us now explore practical tips to crack the UPSC civil service exam in your first attempt:

 1. Start at the right time